 19/05/2020 - Since we finished at school on the 20th March 2020, Year 4 have read 30 books.
 This is 558,862 words!
 If you have read a book, please go onto Accelerated Reader and do the quiz, so that we can keep our word count updated!
 How many words will we have read by the time we return to school?

 During the school closures, you will be able to take Accelerated Reader quizzes at home.

-Please type in the following URL in order to access Sawley's unique website:
+You can access Accelerated Reader by clicking the link above this or by typing in the following URL in order to access Sawley's unique website:

 Please note: not typing the URL correctly will result in you not being able to log in.
 Do not search for Accelerated Reader in Google, as the correct unique URL will not be available.